fingolas23/JournalistsOnMastodon/README.md

 It is imported regularly as following-list into: https://mastodon.social/@JournalistsOnMastodon

-It is a project by:
+This is a project by:
 https://social.heise.de/@mho